x-limitless-x/blakedrumm.com/_posts/2021-12-29-request-offline-certificate-for-workgroup-agent.markdown

 Upload the above (IIS-2019-CertRequest.req) file to your Certificate Authority. \
 ... \
-Once you receive back your signed certificate, import the Certificate into the Computer Certificate Store:
+Once you receive back your signed certificate, import the Certificate into the Local Computer Personal Certificate Store:
 ```
 certlm.msc
 ```